64 Oz Is Equal To How Many Cups

 Converting ounces to cups can be made even easier with a few practical tips and expert advice.
 Here are some guidelines to help you measure liquids accurately:

 2. Measure Liquids at Eye Level: When measuring liquids, place the measuring cup on a flat surface and bend down to eye level.
-This will ensure that you're reading the measurement accurately and avoiding parallax errors.
+This will confirm that you're reading the measurement accurately and avoiding parallax errors.

 3. Use the Right Tool for the Job: Use liquid measuring cups for liquids and dry measuring cups for dry ingredients.
 Liquid measuring cups are typically made of clear glass or plastic and have a spout for easy pouring, while dry measuring cups are made of metal or plastic and are designed to be leveled off with a straight edge.